mlpack/mlpack/doc/quickstart/cpp.md

   // dataset for the test set.
   mat trainDataset, testDataset;
   Row<size_t> trainLabels, testLabels;
-  data::Split(dataset, labels, trainDataset, testDataset, trainLabels,
+  Split(dataset, labels, trainDataset, testDataset, trainLabels,
       testLabels, 0.3);

   // Create the RandomForest object and train it on the training data.